Bachelor of Arts (B.A.) in Political Science

 |Core Curriculum.
 Students should be aware that some majors specify particular courses to meet core-curriculum requirements when options are available.||42|

 |Minor (6 hours must be advanced)||18|

-*Students who are interested in public administration careers should use the electives in the political science degree program to take the following courses: Communication 1311, Economics 2301, 2302, Psychology 2301, Sociology 1306, Accounting 2301 and 2302, Also refer to the Political Science Internship section which follows.
+*Students who are interested in public administration careers should use the electives in the political science degree program to take the following courses: Economics 2301, 2302, Psychology 2301, Sociology 1306, Accounting 2301 and 2302, Also refer to the Political Science Internship section which follows.

 Graduation Requirement for Political Science Majors

 Candidates for the Bachelor of Arts in Political Science are required to complete a Major Field Test (MFT) in Political Science in order to be eligible for graduation.
 Students may take this examination after completing all government requirements or in the semester immediately prior to graduation.
 The exam score will not affect GPA, but will be part of the student’s record.